 A Review and Comparison from a New Gardener

-Since it is the season for indoor seed germination, AND because I am a very enthusiastic albeit somewhat new gardener I have been dying to plant veggies!
+Since it is the season for indoor seed germination, AND because I am a very enthusiastic albeit somewhat new gardener I have been dying to find out the best way to plant vegetable seeds!
 I see seeds and seedlings e.v.e.r.y.w.h.e.r.e in my new little home town.
 I wanted IN with the cool crowd!
 So, I went out bought two 72-cell Jiffy Seed Starter Trays and two Ferry Morse Pro-Hex Professional Seed Starting Trays.

 I originally bought one of the Jiffy seed starting trays and one of the Ferry Morse Trays as they each had a different way of germinating seeds and I was curious as to which was better.